woohoolabs/yin/README.md

 thrown.
 On the other hand, the `$includeOriginalMessageInResponse` argument can be useful in a development environment when you also want to return the original message in the error response which may be triggered by the exception.

-In order to validate if the current request's `Accept` and `Content-Type` headers conform the JSON API specification, use this method:
+In order to validate if the current request's `Accept` and `Content-Type` headers conform to the JSON API specification, use this method:

 ```php